Would you like to get in touch? Email me at RoastedRootFood (at) gmail (dot) com.

 When I’m not cooking, writing, or taking food photos, I spend my free time outdoors.
 I live in the Reno/Lake Tahoe area, where I mountain bike, run, hike, snowboard, and enjoy nature.

-I battled IBS and disordered eating patterns for nearly a decade and learned the hard way that implementing too many tools at once (over-exercise, cutting calories, orthorexia, intermittent fasting, etc.) can cause much more harm than good.
+I battled IBS and disordered eating patterns for nearly a decade and learned the hard way that implementing too many tools at once (over-exercise, cutting calories, orthorexia, staying too low-carb for too long, intermittent fasting, etc.) can cause much more harm than good.

 While experimenting is great and it can be beneficial to implement certain tools at very specific stages of our body’s changing seasons, rarely is it the case that hitting everything too hard for too long is helpful.
 In fact, in my experience, pushing your body too hard can prolong the process of reaching your goals if not executed with care.